sergegithub22/dublinapps/README.md

  - JS
 ### Third party assets: (thanks to all who made it :pray:)
  - Design
- - JS (besides loginpopup.js and popups.js)
+ - JS (except loginpopup.js and popups.js)
  - Free fonts
  > All credits in their files.